I study the behavioral and neural mechanisms underlying

 I address these questions using behavioral and psychophysiological measures, computational modeling, neuroimaging (fMRI, EEG), and pharmacological manipulations.

 I studied cognitive psychology at the University of Groningen, the Netherlands, and cognitive neuroscience at the University of York, UK.
 In 2011, I obtained my PhD at Leiden University, the

 Netherlands, on a thesis titled “Arousal, exploration and the locus coeruleus-norepinephrine system”.
 I then spent 3.5 postdoctoral years at the University of Colorado Boulder, USA, where I studied the behavioral and neural mechanisms of pain modulation and pain-driven learning.
 After that, I returned to the Netherlands with a VENI grant to study the neuromodulatory mechanisms of pain-avoidance learning.
-Since February 2018, I work as a postdoctoral researcher at the University of Amsterdam, examining developmental changes in reinforcement learning and decision making strategies.
+Since February 2018, I work as a postdoctoral researcher at the University of Amsterdam, investigating developmental changes in reinforcement learning and decision making.